 But when one of our older toilets started leaking and needed to be replaced we realized that switching to a low flow toilet was a smart idea!
-(This is the one we have and like, although it’s considerably cheaper to buy it at Home Depot.)
+(This is the one we have and like.)

 According to this Washington Post article, switching a regular flow toilet to a low flow one could save a family of four around $140 a year!

 One of the biggest energy hogs in your house, dryers cost on average $1.00 a load.
 A simple solution is to invest in a sturdy drying rack or set up a clothesline.
 We love our retractable clothesline!
 It’s perfect for city living!